nav-logo

 Zantac was once heralded as a ‘wonder’ drug for heartburn and acid reflux sufferers.
 However, that’s changed.
 Currently, thousands of people are filing claims, saying they developed cancer after taking Zantac.

-The popular heartburn medication, which was once a household name, has become the center of a major legal battle with people claiming that their cancers and the death of their loved ones are directly related to their use of Zantac.
+The popular heartburn medication, which was once a household name, has become the center of a major legal battle, with people claiming that their cancers and the death of their loved ones are directly related to their use of Zantac.

 What Is Zantac?

-Zantac, also known as ranitidine, was an over-the-counter medication used to treat heartburn, acid reflux, and other stomach issues.
+Zantac, also known as ranitidine, is an over-the-counter medication used to treat heartburn, acid reflux, and other stomach issues.
 People trusted it for relief from indigestion, and many took it regularly for years without thinking twice.
 They simply assumed that an over-the-counter medication was SAFE.
-After all, Zantac was marketed as safe, but that all changed when people started to receive dire diagnoses and research took a hard look at the medication.
+After all, Zantac was marketed as safe, but that all changed when people started to receive dire diagnoses ,and research took a hard look at the medication.

 Why Is Zantac Dangerous?